 At this point you ought to be asking yourself a question, and it's this.
 "How do I know His claim is true?"
 That's a legitimate question because in reality, claims can be false.
-I made a false claim to my coach.
-Other than the subject matter, what makes Jesus claim any different, particularly different from those, like Mohammed, or Jim Jones, or others who claim to offer eternal life?
+What makes Jesus claim any different from Mohammed, or Jim Jones, or others who have claimed to offer eternal life?
 The simple answer is, evidence.